MyLife-Services/mylife-documentation/alpha-team/20240528 Alpha Team Communication 001.md

 ### What can you do in the meantime?

-You can still chat with Q, our intelligent platform agent, on the live site.
-Additionally, here is a [link to our platform announcement and informational article](#).
+You can still chat live with [_MyLife_'s AI-Agent **_Q_** on our homepage](https://humanremebranceproject.org), our intelligent platform agent, on the live site.
+Additionally, here is a [link to our platform announcement and informational article](https://ewbj.medium.com/mylife-we-save-your-life-480a80956a24).

 ### What _MyLife_ asks of our Alpha Members